What is the New Hartford Land Trust all about?

 The New Hartford Land Trust is an all-

-volunteer, private non-profit
+volunteer, private non-profit membership

-membership organization dedicated to
+organization dedicated to promoting the

-and protection of farmland, forest, and
+permanent preservation and protection of

-other open space and natural
+farmland, forest, and other open space

-resources in New Hartford.
+and natural resources in New Hartford.

 In the mid 1800's, many "village